Sponsor

 Music played in the program

 All musical selections were recorded on-location during a Oaxacan Organ Festival held in late autumn of 1991.
-Performaners included Guy Bovet and Cristina Garcia Banegas (at the Church of St. Jeronimo, Tlacochahuaya), Elisa Freixo (at La Basilica de la Soledad, Oaxaca) and Roberto Fresco and José Suárez Molina (at the Oaxaca City Cathedral).
+Performaners included Guy Bovet and Cristina Garcia Banegas at the Church of Saint Jeronimo, Tlacochahuaya, Elisa Freixo at the Basílica de la Soledad Ciudad de Oaxaca, Oaxaca, México, and Roberto Fresco and José Suárez Molina playing the organ at the Catedral Ciudad Oaxaca, Mexico.
 While these organs seem to date from the 1600s and 1700s, documentation of their origins is incomplete at best, and the names of their builders remain unknown.
-Recent restorations were accomplished by Susan Tattershall, Piet Visser and Ignacio Zapata.
+Recent restorations were accomplished by Susan Tattershall, Pieter Visser and Ignacio Zapata.